Five easy ways to achieve all-round fitness for beginners

 Stretching and flexibility work is especially important if you spend long days hunched over a desk.
 And it doesn’t have to be a passive form of exercise – activities such as Pilates and yoga help build muscle strength and improve balance too.

-Benenden Health members can access our range of free online classes provided by Vita Health Group.
-These include stretch and flex, and Pilates for beginners and intermediates.
+Benenden Health members can access our range of free online classes online or through the app.
+These include Yoga, Pilates, Kettlebell HITs.

 You could also try Yoga with Adriene, a YouTube channel that gets glowing reviews.
 Classes include basics for beginners, yoga at your desk, and an 11-minute wake-up yoga session.